-George had said that whenever a ferry is due in port the bus would be there to take people to the Chora so we decided that we would be at the port just before 8am.
+George had told us that whenever a ferry is due into the port, the bus would be there to take people to the Chora.
+Looking at the ferry timetable and checking the schedules we could see that the Aqua Jewel was due in around 8am.

 The Aqua Jewel was on time.
-Only a few people got off the ferry but there was no sign of a bus.
+Only a few people disembarked and there was no sign of a bus.
 We hadn’t seen any signs of public transport since we arrived on the island.

-It was clear by now that there wasn’t going to be a bus so we decided to bite the bullet and caught a taxi up to the Chora for 7 euros.
+It was clear by now that there wasn’t going to be a bus so we decided to bite the bullet and catch a taxi up to the Chora for 7 euros.

 It was still quite early and the streets in the Chora were empty and very quiet.
 We took in the views across the valley, up to the mountains and down to the bay.